 Kamakura is a coastal city located about 40 km south from Tokyo.
-Because of it’s strategic position, the town was appointed by the Minnamoto family as the political capital of mediaval Japan.
-The beautiful mountains and ocean in combination with the relaxed atmosphere and many interesting sights, likes temples and shrines, make for a perfect day trip from Tokyo.
-Make the most out of your day trip to Kamakura with our one day itinerary of Kamakura, showing you the highlights of the Samurai city.
+Because of its strategic position, the town was appointed by the Minamoto family as the political capital of medieval Japan.
+The beautiful mountains and ocean in combination with the relaxed atmosphere and many interesting sights, like temples and shrines, make for a perfect day trip from Tokyo.
+Make the most out of your day trip to Kamakura with our one day itinerary of Kamakura, showing you the highlights of the former capital city of Japan.

 If you have been to “the Kyoto of the East” before, or want to move away from the the tourist crowds and want to see more hidden locations of Kamakura, please read this article Kamakura – off the beaten track

 From Tokyo you have several options, both JR Yokosuka Line and the JR Shonan Shinjuku Line have a direction connection with Kamakura station.
-A one way trip takes about an hour and costs approximately ¥950, but if you have a JR rail pass, the transportation fee is free!
+A one way trip takes about an hour and costs approximately ¥950, but if you have a Japan Rail Pass you can take these trains for free.

 Getting around in Kamakura

-We suggest you take the train from Tokyo around 8.30 so you will arrive in Kamakura around 10am, before the crowds of tourists start to arrive too.
-Instead of going to the city centre first, start with a visit to Hokokuji temple.
+We suggest you take the train from Tokyo around 8.30am so you will arrive in Kamakura around 10am, before the crowds of tourists start to arrive too.
+Instead of going to the city centre first, start with a visit to Hokokuji Temple.
 From the station it is s 30 minute walk or 10 minute bus ride.
 From the bus terminal at the east exit of Kamakura station, take bus 23 or 24 or 36 and get off at Jyomyoji bus stop (costs ¥200).

-This small Buddhist Zen temple located on the east side of Kamakura is famous for its bamboo forrest and is known as the bamboo temple.
-It is definitely a good alternative if you don’t plan to go to the Arashiyama Bamboo in Kyoto.
+The small Buddhist Zen temple Hokokuji Temple (報国寺) is located on the east side of Kamakura is famous for its bamboo forest and is known as the bamboo temple.
+It is definitely a good alternative if you don’t plan to go to the Arashiyama Bamboo forest in Kyoto.
 Follow the narrow pathway between the 2.000 bamboo trees that leads to a small to a small tea house and enjoy a nice cup of matcha at the Zen garden!

 Admission fee ¥500 per adult

-After your refreshing cup of matcha tea, head back to Komachi street and soak up the atmosphere of this nostalgic avenue.
+Continue your way towards to beach of Kamakura, walking the Komachi Dori (小町通り) and soak up the atmosphere of this nostalgic avenue.
 Here you can find many traditional shops for souvenirs, local food products and local produce.
 The street offers many options for lunch for every taste, next to the restaurants there are also lots of street vendors selling local delicatessen including kamakura sausages, chocolate eclairs and tarts, sakura mochi and fresh fish from the area.

 If you want to immerse yourself in the local cuisine, book a cooking class and prepare your favourite local dish.

-After your visit to the shrine, your next visit will be to the Kotoku-in temple.
-From Tsurugaoka Hachimangu Shrine to the temple, you can either walk or take the train.
+After your visit to the shopping street, your next visit will be to the Kotoku-in Temple.
+You can either walk or take the train.
 We recommend you go on foot, you will have some great views of Kamakura on the way and have a rest at one of the many cute cafes.

-The Hasedera temple is famous for its many flowers, especially the hydrangea.
-In the months June and July, when the hydrangea are is blossom the temple is especially popular.
+The Hasedera Temple (長谷寺) is famous for its many flowers, especially the hydrangea, and nicknamed flower temple.
+In the months June and July, when the hydrangea are in full blossom, the temple is especially popular.
 But to our opinion, the temple is worth a visit a year round with the stunning view of the pacific sea from the temple’s observatory.

 Planning your trip to Kamakura

-As we mentioned before, Kamakura is great to explore on foot and most locations are within walking distance (about 30 minutes) from each other.
-The hiking trails connect the main sights and offer great views of Kamakura.
-But if you don’t feel like it or want to spent most of your time visiting the sights, there are many other ways of transportation like trains, buses, bicycles and taxi’s.
+As we mentioned before, Kamakura is great to explore on foot and most locations are within walking distance (about 30 min) from each other.
+The hiking trails connecting the highlights to each other offer great views of Kamakura.
+But if you don’t feel like it or want to spend most of your time visiting the sights, there are many other ways of transportation like trains, buses, bicycles, and taxis.

 This one day itinerary you will show the highlights of Kamakura, but if you have more time we definitely recommend you to stay for the night.
 There are many other beautiful, quiet places, read our other post about Kamakura too!